gofore/aws-emr/presentation/README.md

 ## Hadoop Streaming

-"Utility that allows you to create and run Map/Reduce jobs with any executable or script as the mapper and/or the reducer."
+Utility that allows you to create and run Map/Reduce jobs with any executable or script as the mapper and/or the reducer.

 <pre><code data-trim="" class="shell">
 $HADOOP_HOME/bin/hadoop jar $HADOOP_HOME/hadoop-streaming.jar \